Beginnings of Fireside Farm

 Demand for live edge slabs and custom milling led Randall to begin offering sawmill services part-time.
 In 2017, Randall and Lisa took a leap of faith and went all-in for their big dream: to create a farm devoted to sustainable living, growing high quality flowers, and caring for their community.

 Randall started his life as a child actor in Charlotte.
 After a brief kiss with Reese Witherspoon in a feature film directed by Diane Keaton (Wildflower), he found it necessary to live on the downlow to avoid the paparazzi.
 Initially this took the form of racing mountain bikes, but after a high school teacher turned him onto Zen and the sweet silences of nature, he was hooked on expansive spaces.
-He moved to Asheville, fell in love with the Blue Ridge Parkway, and ran away into the mountains instead of going to class.
+He moved to Asheville, fell in love with the Blue Ridge Parkway, and ran away into the mountains.
 After a short stint with the Asheville Mediation Center, he moved to Chapel Hill where he finished up his Philosophy and English degree at UNC.
 A job at a Sufi-run tea house (Silk Road) introduced him to some young local farmers, and he moved into a farmhouse in Saxapahaw.

 Soonafter he got a job as a reporter at the Mebane Enterprise, where he covered traffic accidents and other titillating small town news.
 In 2000, he started writing creative nonfiction for the Independent Weekly, McSweeney’s, Salon, and other publications.